 To many Spanish football fans, El Plantio is the very epitome of an Estadio Inglés, or English style stadium.
 Square, with four stands close to the pitch, El Plantio is also among the coldest stadiums in Spain, rivalling Valladolid’s Nuevo Jose Zorrilla and Soria’s Nuevo Los Pajaritos for the title.
 However, the stadium did look rather warm when in 1991, blocks of red, tan and white seats were installed on three sides of the ground.
 Unfortunately, the Iberian sun got to them and the red and tan seats faded, leaving the three stands to look like large blocks of Neapolitan ice cream.
 Despite being propped cantilevered stands, these stands offered excellent views, whilst the south stand or Lateral was terraced except for a 60 metre stretch of benching on the lower tier.

 Plans for the renovation of El Plantio have been floating around for a number of years.
 Whilst the main Tribuna, built in 1964, is still structurally sound, the end fondos and lateral terrace had not aged well.
 So in the summer of 2018, work began on a €5m project to redevelop the other three sides of the stadium.
 The covers at each end of the stadium were replaced with fully cantilevered roofs, whilst the southern lateral stand was demolished.
-Work is expected to be completed in early 2019.
+Work was finally completed in the autumn of 2019.
 Functional rather than exciting, El Plantio’s design ensures that when full, it is an intimidating arena.
 Regrettably, this has not happened on many occasions for the Burgalés in the past few decades.